This is my first Triumph Scrambler. One of the motorcycles I loved from the moment it fired up.

 Thirdly, aesthetically they're quite different.
 Triumph has chrome and polish, with high pipes for the classic Scrambler look.
 Ducati doesn't.

 Finally the Ducati Scramblers feel physically smaller (they are).
 The advantage is that they're lighter, easier to flick around and manoeuvre at slow speeds.
 But they're not as imposing feeling as a Triumph.
 For some, this feeling of being on a big machine is a large part of the motorcycling experience.
 If you're over 6ft (180cm) and weigh more than 80kg (185 lbs), you might feel more comfortable on the Triumph.

 The Ducati Scrambler Desert Sled sits a little taller and wider, but still doesn't have the heft that a Scrambler does.

 Neither the Ducati nor the Triumph is truly a Scrambler the way Honda's CL350 was, or how a dirt bike is.
 Yes, with good tires, either will manage on dirt or rock roads.
 But with an engine guard, so will ANY modern motorcycle.

 Ultimately, you won't be unhappy with a Ducati if that's your thing, and it may come down to just what you "want".

 The second alternative is the Yamaha SCR950.

-The SCR is a shirt form of Scrambler, and that's what it's intended to be...
-But it's further from being one than even the Triumph.
+The "SCR" moniker is a short form of Scrambler, and that's what it's intended to be...
+But it's further from being a scrambler than even the Triumph.

 The SCR feels super cool to sit on.
 You're on a boss machine.
-Riding one on the streets is fun, as you short shift the gears throufh the cruiser's fat torque curve.
+Riding one on the streets is fun, as you short shift the gears through the cruiser's fat torque curve.